mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/layout.md

 {:id="AbsoluteArrangement.Image" .text} *Image*
 : Specifies the path of the button's image.

+{:id="AbsoluteArrangement.Left" .number} *Left*
+: Specifies the position of the Left edge of the component relative to an AbsoluteArrangement.

+{:id="AbsoluteArrangement.Top" .number} *Top*
+: Specifies the position of the Top edge of the component relative to an AbsoluteArrangement.

 {:id="AbsoluteArrangement.Visible" .boolean} *Visible*
 : Specifies whether the `AbsoluteArrangement` should be visible on the screen.
 Value is `true`{:.logic.block}
  if the `AbsoluteArrangement` is showing and `false`{:.logic.block} if hidden.